-Venezuela’s National Assembly approves amnesty bill in first of two votes
+Venezuela passes amnesty bill for political prisoners in first of two votes

 That figure, however, is lower than the 900 political prisoners the government has claimed to have released.
 Foro Penal estimates 680 political prisoners remain in detention.

-Opposition figures also allege that the government continues to intimidate and harass those who voice sympathy for Maduro’s removal and other opinions that run contrary to the chavismo movement.
+Opposition figures also allege that the government continues to intimidate and harass those who voice support for Maduro’s removal and other opinions that run contrary to the Chavismo movement.

 Still, the head of Foro Penal, Alfredo Romero, applauded the initial passage of the amnesty law as a step forward.

-“Amnesty is the framework that will ensure… that the past does not serve to halt or derail transition processes,” Romero told the news agency AFP.
+“Amnesty is the framework that will ensure … that the past does not serve to halt or derail transition processes,” Romero told the news agency AFP.

 A second vote is expected to be held on Tuesday next week.